Sam512/Twemoji-V2-CSS/README.md

 # Twemoji-V2-CSS
 ## Support for Twemoji V2
-A full CSS file of Twemoji Flags, straight from the Maxcdn
+A full CSS file of Twemoji emojis, straight from the Maxcdn

-Simple add the CSS file (either mified or normal) to your HTML document.
+Simply add the CSS file (either mified or normal) to your HTML document.
 Then use the the emojis!

 ### Example usage
 ```